 What’s The Point?

 First, you need to ask yourself why you’re getting a power meter.
 The most important answer should be “to train more precisely.”
 After that, you can think about playing on Zwift or trying to hit “high power scores” to compare with buddies.
 Another good reason is to race better by pacing more effectively and dialing in your nutrition (power can help you determine calories spent!).
 Not only will your workouts be more precise and quantifiable, but you can determine exact zones for pacing with power as you race in order to avoid blowing up or still having too much left in the tank.
-Of course, there are other factors to consider when it comes to gauging effort and caloric expenditure on the bike for racing, but a power meter can help.
+Of course, there are other factors to consider when it comes to gauging effort and caloric expenditure on the bike for racing, but a power meter can be a big piece of the puzzle.
 In other words, the best power meter for a triathlete has to address your needs: If you’re going to race with it, be sure it’s not wheel-based and trapped on a set of training wheels you’d never race on.

 Where Will You Go?